buaazp/zimg/README.md

 #zimg#

-zimg is a light image storage and processing system.
+Project zimg is a light image storage and processing system.
 It's written by C and it has high performance in image field.
-There is a benchmark test report with more infomation: [Benchmark](http://zimg.buaa.us/benchmark.html). zimg is designed for high concurrency image server.
-It supports many features for uploading and downloading images.
+The zimg is designed for high concurrency image server.
+It supports many features for storing and processing images.

 Homepage: [zimg.buaa.us](http://zimg.buaa.us/)
 Author: [@招牌疯子](http://weibo.com/819880808)